Frequently asked questions about equity release

 A lifetime mortgage becomes repayable when the last person named on the equity release agreement dies or moves permanently into long-term care.
 The amount owed is usually paid to the equity release provider from the sale proceeds of the property, although it can come from other financial means.

-Until the property is sold and the loan is repaid by the executor of your estate or next of kin, interest will continue to accrue.
+Until the loan is repaid, interest will continue to accrue.
 Most lenders allow up to 12 months for the money to be repaid – this can vary between providers and will be detailed in the documentation if you take out a product.

 With a home reversion plan, the property will also need to be sold so that the equity release provider can take their share of the sale proceeds.
 If the provider owns the whole property, they will be responsible for selling it and recouping their costs.